shubhamkakirde99/slash-phase5/README.md

 For Windows
 python main.py
 ```
 5. While the above is running, go to new terminal and run streamlit application.
-Firstly go up one directory level using ```cd ..``` and use the following command:
+Firstly go up one directory level using ```cd ..``` and use the following command:  (/MeryHarikaG/slash-phase5 => you should be at this level)
 ```
 For Mac
 python3 -m streamlit run slash_user_interface.py